Page Title

 Steven Jacobson

-This course will give students the opportunity to work collaboratively as part of their own film crew while they develop, shoot, and edit short narrative films.
-Each student will take on a variety of responsibilities in turn, gaining experience operating a professional cinema camera, recording sound, acting, and directing, with the course culminating in a screening of the finished movies.
-Skills refined along the way will include visual storytelling, shot design, the essentials of post-production, and the art of successful collaboration and teamwork.
+Do you love movies and want to make your own?
+This course gives you the opportunity to bring your ideas to life in the form of exciting and dynamic short films.
+Students work collaboratively as part of a film crew while developing, shooting, and editing short narrative films.
+Each student takes on a variety of responsibilities in turn, gaining experience writing scripts. operating a camera, acting, and directing, with the course culminating in a screening of the finished movies.
+Skills refined along the way will include screenwriting, shot design/storyboarding, the essentials of post-production, and the art of successful collaboration and teamwork.

 Financial Literacy